Dr. Rachel Moore, Ph.D., LMFT

 My therapy style is collaborative and person-centered, meaning that I strive to meet you wherever you are in your mental health journey.
 I practice from an integrative perspective and draw from a combination of modalities to best meet your needs and goals.
 I promote growth by providing a safe, culturally inclusive, and LGBTQ-affirming space for you to feel seen, heard, validated, and empowered to create the change you are seeking.

 Dr. Moore is a licensed Marriage and Family Therapist (#204246) in Texas.
 She graduated from Southeast Missouri State University with a Bachelor’s in Family Studies, from Purdue University with a Master’s in Marriage and Family Therapy, and from Saint Louis University with a Ph.D. in Medical Family Therapy.
-She has experience working with adults, couples, families, and youth from diverse backgrounds who have faced many of life’s challenges, including depression, anxiety, complex trauma, grief, chronic illness, parenting concerns, relationship issues, and more.
-She has specialized training in Medical Family Therapy (MedFT) working with patients, their primary care providers, and other medical professionals in the doctor’s office and hospital settings.
-In her role as a MedFT, she evaluates the mind-body-behavior connection to health management and provides brief behavioral interventions for patients working through a variety of physical health concerns, chronic illness, and/or disease.
+Dr. Moore is EMDR trained for work with trauma and recovery.
+She has experience working with adults, couples, families, and adolescents from diverse backgrounds who have faced many of life’s challenges, including depression, anxiety, complex trauma, grief, chronic illness, parenting concerns, relationship issues, and more.
+She also has specialized training in Medical Family Therapy (MedFT) working with patients, their primary care providers, and other medical professionals in the doctor’s office and hospital settings.
+In her role as a MedFT, she evaluates the mind-body-behavior connection to health management and can provide brief behavioral interventions for clients working through a variety of physical health concerns, chronic illness, and/or disease.
 She has worked in a variety of other settings including community mental health, higher education, as well as in-home and in-school therapy.
-Dr. Moore is also EMDR trained for work with trauma and recovery, and a current member of the American Association of Marriage and Family Therapy.